Chakrapani2122/Labs/README.md

 (v) modify the above program such that it stores each query in a database and checks the database first for the result .if the query is already available in the database, it returns the value that was previously computed or it computes the result and returns it after storing the new query and result in database.

-(vi) A web application takes a name as input and on submit it shows a hello<name> page where <name> is taken from the request and it shows a start time at the right top corner of the page and provides the logout button on clicking this button it should shoe a logout page with thank you<name> message with the duration of Usage.
+(vi) A web application takes a name as input and on submit it shows a hello name page where  name is taken from the request and it shows a start time at the right top corner of the page and provides the logout button on clicking this button it should shoe a logout page with thank you name message with the duration of Usage.

 (vii).
 A web application that takes name and age from an html page.
-If the age is less than 18, it should send a page with “hello <name>, you are not authorized to visit this site” message where <name> should be replaced with the entered name.
-Otherwise it should send “welcome <name> to this site” message.
+If the age is less than 18, it should send a page with “hello name, you are not authorized to visit this site” message where name should be replaced with the entered name.
+Otherwise it should send “welcome name to this site” message.

 (viii).
 A web application for implementation: